sparkrew/fika/api-finder/README.md

 1. **Primary sort**: Path length (ascending) - shorter paths first
 2. **Secondary sort**: Condition count (ascending) - simpler paths first

-This prioritization ensures that test generation focuses on the most tractable test cases first.
+This prioritization ensures that reachability scenario generation focuses on the most tractable cases first.

 ## Key Design Decisions

 ### 1. Public Methods Only as Entry Points
-**Decision**: Only public methods are used as test entry points.
+**Decision**: Only public methods are used as reachability scenario entry points.

 **Rationale**:
-- Main goal of Fika is reachability analysis and public APIs are indicators of intended usage
+- Main goal of Fika is reachability analysis and public methods are indicators of intended usage
 - Aligns with testing best practices

 ### 2. Call-site Anchored Reverse BFS